 Helvetas helps refugees in Ukraine and in the southern neighboring country of Moldova, one of the poorest countries in Europe, with what they need most at the moment.
-We also support local families who take in refugees and restaurants that offer meals to displaced people.
+We also support local families who take in refugees.

-Ukraine: clean drinking water, meals and cash aid
+Ukraine: Emergency shelter, drinking water, home repair, food and cash aid

 Moldova: Helvetas helps in the neighboring country

-Over 591,000 (as of 09/06/2022) people have already fled across the Moldova-Ukraine border since the outbreak of the war.
+Moldova is the poorest country in Europe and receives a particularly large number of refugees in relation to its population.
+More than 820,000 (as of May 23, 2023) people have already fled across the Moldova-Ukraine border since the outbreak of the war.
 There is a shortage of almost everything.

-- People fleeing the war receive SIM cards and Internet access so that they can communicate with their relatives or organize their onward journey.
+- People fleeing the war receive Internet access so that they can communicate with their relatives or organize their onward journey.
 With Internet access, children can also take part in the virtual lessons offered by some Ukrainian schools.

-- The pressure on the local population and the authorities is heavy – partly because the economy had already suffered before the war as a result of the pandemic.
+- The pressure on the local population and the authorities is great; the economy had already suffered before the war as a result of the pandemic.
 Most of the refugees from Ukraine are accommodated in private homes.
-Due to rising prices, the situation for host families who have taken in refugees is increasingly precarious.
-Helvetas, with support from Swiss Solidarity, provides financial assistance to families hosting refugees in Moldova, who themselves live on a low income or are particularly vulnerable (for example, households headed by women or those with physically and/or mentally impaired members).
+The situation of Moldovan host families who have taken in refugees is becoming increasingly precarious due to rising prices.
+Helvetas — with the support of Swiss Solidarity and the SDC — provides financial assistance to host families who themselves live on a low income or are particularly vulnerable: for example, households headed by women or those with physically and/or mentally impaired members.

-- Helvetas is one of the few international organizations that have been present in Moldova for an extended period of time.
-We intend to move from acute emergency aid to medium-term stabilization measures as quickly as possible.
-Among other things, we plan to help integrate particularly vulnerable refugees into the local labor market.
+- Helvetas is one of the few international organizations that have been present in Moldova for a long time.
+We will switch from emergency response to medium-term measures as quickly as possible.
+Among other things, it is planned to support the integration of the refugees into the local labor market with vocational training courses.